100mslive/100ms-docs/docs/api-reference/javascript/v2/interfaces/HLSMeetingURLVariant.md

 • `Optional` **metadata**: `string`

-additional metadata for this url for e.g. - landscape/portrait, the field is not currently supported
+additional metadata for this URL for example - landscape/portrait, the field is not currently supported